Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: precision matrix

-Using the general representation in~\cref{eq:HR2}, we recover different forms of the \HR{} density from the literature.
-Setting $v = e_k$ to the $k$th unit vector for some $k\in V$, yields the density representation in \cref{def:HRdensity}.
-The corresponding random vectors $Y^{(k)} = Y_{e_k}$ play a crucial role in statistical inference \citep{engelke2014} and exact simulation \citep{dombry2016}.
-A careful look at other characterizations such as in \cite{wadsworthTawn2014}, or the slightly more general definitions of the \HR{} exponent measure density in \cite{hoDombry2017} and \cite{kiriliouk2018POT}, shows that our precision matrix $\Theta$ appears naturally in these parameterizations. \cref{sec:HRdensity} makes these connections precise.
+A careful look at other characterizations of $\lambda$ such as in \cite{wadsworthTawn2014}, or the slightly more general definitions of the \HR{} exponent measure density in \cite{hoDombry2017} and \cite{kiriliouk2018POT}, shows that the precision matrix $\Theta$ appears naturally in these parameterizations as well.

+\begin{remark} Besides the extremal conditional independence structure and exponent measure density, the precision matrix $\Theta$ is also useful to describe other stochastic properties of \HR{} distributions.
+Based on the results of the present paper, \cite{roettger2023} and \cite{roettgerSchmitz2023} show that multivariate total positivity of order two, a notion of positive dependence, can be encoded as $\Theta_{ij} \leq 0$ for all $i\neq j$. \cite{engelke2022a} suggest that the precision matrix can be used to estimate extremal graphical structures by penalizing its $L^1$-norm $\| \Theta \|_1$, and a similar approach is taken in \cite{wan2023graphical} and \cite{lederer2023extremes}.
+Compared to the Gaussian case, a difficulty of dealing with $\Theta$ in mathematical derivations and statistical implementations is that it is not invertible. \end{remark}